Venky: Reception

 A review from Sify opined that Venky was a mishmash of three films, the Malayalam film No.20 Madras Mail and the American films Training Day and Police Academy.
 They added that the film failed to impress as it missed a "natural flow of one leading to another."
 Idlebrain.com rated the film 3/5 appreciated the film for its humour but wrote the film falls flat as the suspense is revealed.

+Remake

+Kick 2 remake of Venky development cast Randeep Hooda in a comic role Salman Khan producer Jyoti Deshpande, Sajid Nadiadwala & director Sajid Nadiadwala production houses Jio Studios, Nadiadwala Grandson Entertainment filming expected shooting to December 2026 shooting locations Mumbai.